jentery/engl230v3/index.md

 We're back on campus during COVID-19.
 These are complex and overwhelming times, so we'll try to keep this course as simple and clear as possible.

-We're asking you to complete only **four assignments** this term, each 25% of your final mark.
+We're asking you to complete only **four writing assignments** this term, each 25% of your final mark.
 You'll have an opportunity to **revise one** of your first three assignments to improve your mark.

 For each assignment, you will respond briefly to a prompt (available in Brightspace) through a combination of audio, images, video, and/or text.
 The prompt will ask you to examine assigned materials, with attention to detail, from a critical perspective.
-It will also nudge you to enact a media study of fiction: to demonstrate concepts and to perform techniques discussed during class.
+It will also nudge you to enact a media study of fiction: to demonstrate concepts from class and to perform techniques discussed during workshops and lectures.

 Each response will be assessed based on a rubric provided in the prompt itself, and you will submit all four responses via Brightspace.
 (Please do not submit them via email or in print.)